-Brazil’s national football team is the men’s football team for the Brazilian national, which has won the FIFA World Cup 5 times, the Copa America 9 times, and the FIFA Confederations Cup 4 times.
+The Brazilian men’s football team has won the FIFA World Cup 5 times, the Copa America 9 times, and the FIFA Confederations Cup 4 times.
 It is the highest number of times ever won by any country.

 Neymar is the top goalscorer (128 caps with 79 goals), Pele (92 caps with 77 goals), and Ronaldo (98 caps with 62 goals) are in second and third positions in the sequence.